Theoretical Physics

 We are involved in solving challenges of modern theoretical physics.

-Our research covers topics, which range from black holes, quantum gravity and quantum field theory to quantum information processing, quantum optics, condensed matter and computational biophysics.
-For example, we contribute to the development of novel quantum technologies and the understanding of biological systems through computational experiments.
+Our research covers topics ranging from black holes, quantum gravity, and quantum field theory to quantum information processing, quantum optics, condensed matter, and computational biophysics.
+For example, we contribute to developing novel quantum technologies and understanding biological systems through computational experiments.

-We have strong collaborations with many other groups and schools within the University of Leeds, the UK and worldwide.
+We collaborate strongly with many other groups and schools at the University of Leeds, in the UK, and worldwide.

 Our research into novel materials and quantum many-body physics has applications in condensed matter physics, including the practical realisation of quantum computing and quantum metrology.
-Moreover computational work into quantum chemistry and large molecular systems will enable the design of novel materials for artificial light harvesting as well as novel biophysical applications in medicine.
+Moreover, computational work into quantum chemistry and large molecular systems will enable the design of novel materials for artificial light harvesting and novel biophysical applications in medicine.

 Further information